 - Best workout apps for others kinds of exercise

-Out of the dozens of running apps available for download, though, which one deserves a spot on your smartphone?
-To help you decide, we've gone through a host of candidates, looking for running apps that offer a range of features.
+Finding just the right app for your needs can be tricky, as there are dozens of options, and even the best running apps don't have a one-size-fits-all approach.
+To help you find a good option that reflects both your running level and the kind of data you hope to glean from an app, we've gone through a host of candidates, looking for running apps that offer a range of features.
 Whether it's high-end workout app with dedicated training plans or something with fun, gamified tools, we've found a running app that will inspire you to hit the trail and work on your fitness goals.

 Whether you've got an iPhone or Android device, here are the best running apps you can grab before your next run.

 What are the best running apps for your smartphone?

 The best running app for your mobile device depends heavily on what you're looking for that app to do.
 When it comes to tracking run data, top options include Strava, Adidas Running and Runkeeper.
 Note that many of these apps work as well for other activities like cycling, with Pacer particularly well suited for tracking steps and walking just as easily as it charts your running stats.

 If you're looking for an app that includes mapping information alongside run statistics, Run with Map My Run is a good choice, while iPhone users can also opt for iSmoothRun Pro.
 Footpath Route Planner, another iOS exclusive, excels at helping plan out your routes before you hit the road.

 You'll also find a few speciality running apps that focus on different areas of the running experience.
 Weight Loss Running includes diet and fitness logs to help you tackle the big picture of getting healthy, while Couch-to-5K is ideal for people just getting started with running.
 TrainAsOne uses artificial intelligence to generate and adjust your exercise plan as you train for your next big race.